Cereals from Pakistan Tariff: 10% (2026)

 Among US trading partners for cereals, Pakistan plays a notable role, with approximately $7B in total bilateral trade.

-Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cereals from Pakistan are now subject to a 10% tariff under Section 122 of the Trade Act of 1974, effective February 24, 2026.
+Following the Supreme Court's landmark February 20, 2026 decision striking down IEEPA tariffs, imports of cereals from Pakistan are now subject to a 10% base tariff under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate (in effect February 24 – July 24, 2026).

-Cereals (HTS Chapter 10) carry an average MFN duty rate of 1.1% in addition to the Section 122 tariff.
+Cereals (HTS Chapter 10) carry an average MFN duty rate of 1.1% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Pakistan.

 Key products in HTS Chapter 10 imported from Pakistan include Wheat, Rice, Corn (maize), Barley, Oats, and Rye.